What is the difference between counselling and psychotherapy?

 Yes.
 What we discuss is treated as highly confidential.
-I follow the ethical guidelines of the British Association for Counselling and Psychotherapy (BACP), and the United Kingdom Council for Psychotherapy (UKCP).
+I follow the ethical guidelines the United Kingdom Council for Psychotherapy (UKCP) which have a focus on respect and safeguarding of client material.
 It may be necessary to liaise with your doctor at times of high risk, however this will be with your permission first.

 Can my child see you for therapy?

 There's quite a lot in this question to think about.
 Are they likely to be curious about therapy and engage with it?
 Having worked in a school in the past, I am happy to see ages 16+ and would encourage a concerned parent to get in touch.

 Samaritans: www.samaritans.org 116123

 TalktoFrank: www.talktoFrank.com 0300 123 6600